Road trip honeymoon: Zion National Park

 Angels Landing hike

-We woke up (a loose term given that we spent the night tossing and turning and deliriously dying laughing at the extreme temperature in our tent) well before sunrise to hike Angels Landing, one of Zion’s most famous trails on a nearly 1500-foot tall rock formation that juts into the sky and overlooks Zion Canyon.
+We woke up (a loose term given that we spent the night tossing and turning and deliriously dying laughing and murdering each other over the extreme temperature in our tent) well before sunrise to hike Angels Landing, one of Zion’s most famous trails on a nearly 1500-foot tall rock formation that juts into the sky and overlooks Zion Canyon.
 One of the best parts of this hike is that from the very first step onto the trail, the views are show-stopping and constantly changing.
 As we ascended through steep switchbacks, we looked behind us over the vast, growing canyon below.

 I won’t lie—I spent a good portion of the final .5 mile stretch horrified and refusing to look to my right or left (the drop-offs are knee-weakening, to say the least), but the adrenaline-pumping experience of it and 360 degree views from the top are more than worth it.
 My sister-in-law, after knowing we’d completed it, summed it up vaguely and perfectly: “It’s hard to explain how worth it the climb is, but now you understand.”